How to Determine If a Financial Aid Offer is Good or Bad

 1. Understand how to obtain your federal EFC

-When you file the Free Application for Federal Student Aid (FAFSA), the federal formula generates your official EFC.
+When you file the Free Application for Federal Student Aid (FAFSA), the formula generates your official EFC.
 All institutions will use this EFC to determine eligibility for federal and state aid.
-The vast majority of colleges will also consult this figure when determining whether an applicant will qualify for its own in-house aid.
+The vast majority of colleges will also consult this figure when determining whether an applicant will qualify for in-house aid.

 You will discover what your federal EFC is three to five days after filing the FAFSA electronically.
 That’s when you will receive a federal document called the Student Aid Report (SAR).
 Your EFC will be displayed in the top right-hand corner of this document.